-Our board of directors recommends a vote "For" Items 1, 2, 4, 5 and 6 and a vote for the every "3 Years" option of Item 3.
-The record date for the annual meeting is March 22, 2023.
+Our board of directors recommends a vote "For" Items 1, 2, and 3.
+The record date for the annual meeting is March 22, 2024.
 Only shareholders of record at the close of business on that date may vote at the meeting or any adjournment or postponement thereof.

 Under the Securities and Exchange Commission ("SEC") rules that allow companies to furnish proxy materials to shareholders over the Internet, we have elected to deliver our proxy materials to the majority of our shareholders over the Internet.
 The delivery process will allow us to provide shareholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On or about April 21, 2023, we mailed to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our fiscal year ending January 28, 2023 ("fiscal 2022") Proxy Statement and 2022 Annual Report to Shareholders.
+On or about April 19, 2024, we mailed to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our fiscal year ending February 3, 2024 ("fiscal 2023") Proxy Statement and 2023 Annual Report to Shareholders.
 The Notice also provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.